-Cryptonote uses ring signatures in a way whereby a user can craft a transaction and use the outputs of other similar transactions on the blockchain automatically to form the inputs to a ring signature transaction so that it is unclear which input belongs to the person actually doing the transaction.
+CryptoNote uses ring signatures in a way whereby a user can craft a transaction and use the outputs of other similar transactions on the blockchain automatically to form the inputs to a ring signature transaction so that it is unclear which input belongs to the person doing the transaction.
 It does this automatically without requiring other users to specify that they wish to mix and does not need to wait for other people to provide funds since it’s just scanning the blockchain for those outputs to use.
 As there is no mixer, there’s no mixer you need to trust.
 Monero also recently implemented RingCT (Ring Confidential Transactions) which hides transaction amounts as well.

-Another criticism of Cryptonote is that if there’s a weakness in its ring signature implementation or a reasonably powerful quantum computer becomes feasible, the entire blockchain history is deanonymized and retroactively exposed.
+Another criticism of CryptoNote is that if there’s a weakness in its ring signature implementation or a reasonably powerful quantum computer becomes feasible, the entire blockchain history is deanonymized and retroactively exposed.
 This cannot be fixed after the fact.
-In fact, a flawed implementation in a Cryptonote currency called Shadowcash allowed for its blockchain to be deanonymized in its entirety.
-However a practical quantum computer is still quite some time off and it boils down to whether several year old history of transactions are still valuable For this data to be useful, it will most likely need to be combined with external data.
+In fact, a flawed implementation in a CryptoNote currency called ShadowCash allowed for its blockchain to be deanonymized in its entirety.
+However, a practical quantum computer is still quite some time off, and it boils down to whether several-year-old transactions data are still valuable For this data to be useful, it will most likely need to be combined with external data.

-Despite these drawbacks, Cryptonote today has proven itself to be one of the better and well reviewed privacy technologies out there and the only instances where it has been publicly deanonymized arose from improper implementation such as the Shadowcash fiasco or through the use of mixin-0 transaction in Monero which resulted in a cascade effect that rendered 87% of inputs traceable (https://eprint.iacr.org/2017/338) (which were subsequently mitigated for newer transactions).
-Cryptonote solves many of the problems of cryptocurrency tumblers and offers good anonymity at the cost of scalability with large transaction sizes and a non prunable blockchain.
+Despite these drawbacks, CryptoNote today has proven itself to be one of the better and well-reviewed privacy technologies out there and the only instances where it has been publicly deanonymized arose from improper implementation such as the ShadowCash fiasco or through the use of mixin-0 transaction in Monero which resulted in a cascade effect that rendered 87% of inputs traceable (subsequently mitigated for newer transactions).
+CryptoNote solves many of the problems of cryptocurrency tumblers and offers good anonymity at the cost of scalability with large transaction sizes and a non-prunable blockchain.

 Zerocoin and Zcoin